natgo/wt-wiki-scraper/wikitext-transpiled/ground/FCM.36.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-'''Bullet magnet''':
+'''Bullet magnet'''

 Sit down in an open field, angle yourself and stay at a good distance (500+ m) from any threat.
 Watch enemy shells ricochet of your armour, spot enemies for the team.
-Whenever a potent gun comes your way, '''flee''' and hope not to get shot at.
+Whenever a potent gun comes your way, take cover and hope not to get shot at.
 Blind such big guns with your good MAC 31 coaxial machine gun and attempt a few shots on the move (big guns generally means poor armour at this BR).

-If you intend to play in RB or SB, use brush or other objects to obscure your vehicle's outline, so that the enemy doesn't entirely know what you are, and therefore have a chance of not taking shots at your weak points such as your gun mantle or driver port.
+If you intend to play in RB or SB, use bushes or other objects to obscure your vehicle's outline, so that the enemy doesn't entirely know what you are, and therefore have a chance of not taking shots at your weak points such as your gun mantlet or driver port.

 One notable recent change is that due to the new volumetric shells, it is nearly impossible to hit the FCM.36's vulnerable turret ring.
 In addition, it is much harder to actually damage anything from shooting through the weak spot on the mantlet; The commander's right side is protected by the large drum of the MAC 31, and hits to his left will now often hit the breech.
 This makes the FCM much more well protected.
 Shots that penetrate will usually be absorbed by various parts inside the turret.

-'''"Brawler":'''
+'''Brawler'''

-''Never'' engage an enemy upfront: assist your allies in flanking manœuvres and don't bother stealing a score since it's all you can get with such a poor cannon.
-Feel free to turn you back anytime and flee when allies are lacking, go find friends and act as a bullet magnet for them as they attempt to flank enemies.
+Never engage an enemy upfront: assist your allies in flanking manoeuvres and don't bother stealing a score since it's all you can get with such a poor cannon.
+Feel free to fall back when allies are lacking, go find friends and act as a bullet magnet for them as they attempt to flank enemies.

-'''Not the size that matters its the technique'''

 In the right hands, this tank can be used correctly to a degree.
 Practice with the gun along with knowledge of enemy armour, it can pen most enemy vehicles but anything above rank II tanks is nearly impossible to pen.